[Last updated 8th November, 2018]

 Tracking IBS Symptoms With a Food Diary

-A common question is when will the symptoms show after testing a food?
+A common question is when will the symptoms show after testing a food?di

 This varies from person to person and also depends on the severity of the reaction (if there is one).
-Patients report symptoms anywhere from 30 minutes, the next morning or even a couple of days later.
+Patients report symptoms anywhere from 4 hours, the next morning or even a full day later.

 Note that for some individuals there may be FODMAP groups and foods that will always cause symptoms, regardless of the amount.
 If you’re highly sensitive to a particular food, you shouldn’t eat it anymore.